aaronriekenberg/rust-parallel/README.md

 baz
 ```

-7. Calling a bash function, use -s shell mode so that each line is passed to /bin/bash -s as a single argument:
+7. Calling a bash function, use -s shell mode so that each line is passed to `/bin/bash -c` as a single argument:

 ```
 $ doit() {